codeshlep/slim-BSC210-protocol/README.md

   * Read APR of ICO Locked by an address: slim.commit[account].APR

   * Adding new embedded elements is easy, simply add them to BSC210.sol

+  * Feel free to reach out with any questions you may have!

+  Donations in BSC welcome :) 0x1A358a896AFa322A3f20Bcb7c9f71E6946CA51E6